atosorigin/bullsequana-edge-system-management/ansible/readme.md

 `<install_dir>/install.sh` it will install Ansible and Zabbix Bull Sequana Edge Extensions at once => use **stop.sh** and **start.sh** after
 `<install_dir>/install_awx.sh` it will build and run docker containers from your local Dockerfile that you can adapt as needed => use **stop_awx.sh** and **start_awx.sh** after
 `<install_dir>/install_awx_from_dockerhub.sh` install dockerhub atosorigin dockerhub images, you cannot adapt the local Dockerfiles but you will inherit image updates => use **stop_awx_from_dockerhub.sh*** and **start_awx_from_dockerhub.sh** after
-For more information about dockehubr installation Visit https://hub.docker.com/repository/docker/atosorigin/bull-sequana-edge-awx-web
+For more information about dockerhub installation Visit https://hub.docker.com/repository/docker/atosorigin/bull-sequana-edge-awx-web

 ![#9ECBFF](https://placehold.it/15/9ECBFF/000000?text=+) Best Practice: remove useless install, stop and start scripts